F-LAB-Systems/SITL_2021/README.md

 sudo apt-get remove modemmanager -y sudo apt install gstreamer1.0-plugins-bad gstreamer1.0-libav gstreamer1.0-gl -y
 ```
-2. Logout and login again to enable the change to user permissions on your Ubuntu Machine
+2. Logout and Login again to enable the change to user permissions on your Ubuntu Machine

 3. Download <a href="https://s3-us-west-2.amazonaws.com/qgroundcontrol/latest/QGroundControl.AppImage">QGroundControl</a>

-4. cd into the folder where QGroundControl was downloaded and execute this commands
+4. cd into the folder where QGroundControl is saved and execute this commands:

 ```
 cd ~